 In this process, the U.S. government provides resident and nonresident aliens with nine-digit identification numbers that make it possible to conduct banking transactions, file a tax return, rent housing, and get a credit card.

 Getting an ITIN is a straightforward process that begins with filling out and returning Form W-7.
 You’ll provide documentation verifying your identity and contact information.

-Applying for an ITIN is free, but it can take up to seven weeks to process.
-It’s best to apply at least two months before you expect to need it.
+Applying for an ITIN is free, but it can take up to four months to process.
+It’s best to apply before you expect to need it.

 See if You Can Use Your International Credit History

 In the past, international students and new immigrants would have to start at the beginning with a credit score when arriving in the U.S. Even if you had a long and stellar foreign credit history, there was no way to take it with you outside your home country.

 Not anymore.
 Today, some financial institutions — including American Express — consider international credit history for existing international customers who apply for U.S. credit cards.
 Some global banks do the same for new U.S. banking customers, including HSBC.